Skip to main content

 The Configuration Directory is based on where you installed your programs.
 For more information, refer to File Locations in the Concepts online help.

-The following settings are critical to the operation of the LSAM with OpCon:
+The following settings are critical to the operation of the agent with OpCon:

-• MaximumNumberOfJobs: This value determines the maximum number of jobs the LSAM is allowed to process concurrently.
+• MaximumNumberOfJobs: This value determines the maximum number of jobs the agent is allowed to process concurrently.

-• SocketNumberToSAM: This value is used for communication between the LSAM and the SMANetCom; consequently, the value for this setting and the value for the Socket Number on the Machines screen in the Enterprise Manager must match.
+• SocketNumberToSAM: This value is used for communication between the agent and SMANetCom.
+The value for this setting and the value for the Socket Number on the Machines screen must match.

-• JORSSocket: This value defines the socket number through which the JORS Service communicates; consequently, the value for this setting and the value for the JORS Port Number in the Advanced Machine Properties screen in the Enterprise Manager must match.
+• JORSSocket: This value defines the socket number through which the JORS Service communicates.
+The value for this setting and the value for the JORS Port Number in Advanced Machine Properties must match.

-• SmaftServerSocket: This value defines the socket number through which the SMAFT Agent communicates; consequently, the value for this setting and the value for the File Transfer Port Number in the Advanced Machine Properties screen in the Enterprise Manager must match.
+• SmaftServerSocket: This value defines the socket number through which the SMAFT Agent communicates.
+The value for this setting and the value for the File Transfer Port Number in Advanced Machine Properties must match.

 Modify the MSLSAM.ini file